- We advise you to exercise a high degree of caution in Ecuador because of the risk of violent crime.

 Ecuador, including the Galapagos Islands, is subject to earthquakes.

 Ecuador, as with all oceanic regions of the world, can experience tsunamis.
 In the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.

 Ecuador is located in an active seismic area.
 Several volcanoes in Ecuador are active, including Guagua Pichincha (11km west of Quito), Sangay (40km southeast of Rio Bamba), Tungurahua (overlooking the tourist town of Baņos, 135km south of Quito) and El Reventador (95km northeast of Quito).
 Both Tungurahua and El Reventador have experienced increased seismic activity since 2011.
 Eruptions could occur at any time and without warning.
 Ash falls can affect air travel.
-In July 2013, local authorities issued an orange alert for the area surrounding Tungurahua following a period of high activity including eruptions of ash and pyroclastic flows.
 Before travelling to the areas surrounding Tungurahua volcano, including Baņos, we advise you to monitor local media and check with local authorities for information on Tungurahua’s activity.
 Australians in Baņos should acquaint themselves with evacuation procedures.
 Information (in Spanish) on seismic activity can be found at igepn.edu.ec.
 Even at a considerable distance, a volcanic eruption may endanger your health.
-See the Health Issues section below for further information.
+See the Health section for further information.

 Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
 If a natural disaster occurs, follow the advice of local authorities.

 For general information and tips on travelling with children see our Travelling with children page.